alphagov/govuk-rfcs/rfc-069-classifying-and-measuring-tech-debt.md

 Technical leadership across GOV.UK (Technical Architects, Technical Leads and Lead Developers) should use these lists during conversations with Product and Delivery Managers when prioritising work.
 Technical debt existing on the register doesn’t necessarily mean it will be paid down at any point, only that GOV.UK is conscious of its existence and will take it into account in product decisions.

 Tracking debt as it gets created will follow the same process, with a link to a Trello card on a team’s backlog for the story that created it.
 The debt review process doesn’t make decisions on whether the creation of the debt is the correct thing to do, that decision stays with the product team.

-If something is too small in scope to be included on the board, it should be recorded in the relevant repository's Github issues.
-Tech leads should review these regularly as part of prioritisation.

 ### Examples